 Your child needs to stay at home (restricted movements)

-Your child must restrict their movements for 14 days, since they were last in close contact with the person who has tested positive for COVID-19.
-The HSE will tell you when they can stop restricting movements.
+Your child should restrict their movements for 14 days, since they were last in close contact with the person who has tested positive for COVID-19.
+This is sometimes called quarantine.
+Our contact tracing team will tell you when they can stop restricting movements.

 Restricted movements means they need to stay at home, avoiding contact with other people and social situations as much as possible.
 This is to help stop the spread of the virus if they do have COVID-19 too.